OnesimusUnbound/itertool.js/ROADMAP.md

 v0.1.*
 ======
+ - make the operations in the itertool more lazier
+ - change Iterator to BaseIterator
  - add combinatoric functions
- - change Iterator to BaseIterator
- - create api to create user defined Iterator built on BaseIterator

 v0.2.*
 ======
+ - create api to create user defined Iterator built on BaseIterator
  - create extended generator functions built on top of the base generator functions (v0.0.* and v0.1.*)